appsmithorg/appsmith-docs/website/docs/connect-data/concepts/how-to-use-prepared-statements.md

 ## Overview

 A prepared statement is a feature provided by a Database Management System (DBMS) to execute a SQL statement with parameterized data bindings.
+This process improves the security of your app by making your queries significantly more resistant to SQL-injection attacks.

 When a SQL statement is written, the dynamic parts of the statement (the input data that may differ upon each execution of the query) are abstracted into parameters.
 When you execute your query, the data you provide is substituted into the pre-compiled statement along with any necessary quotation marks.

 In the example below, the first statement represents something that you may write in your query: it selects the `name` column from a certain table by using a `WHERE` clause to filter based on some criteria, which in this case is user input from the search box of a table widget `Table1`.